+The passage of a laser beam through the earth atmosphere presents an important transmission problem, a novel aspect of which is the almost monochromatic nature of a laser beam.
 Sulphur dioxide is an important astrophysical and atmospheric molecule.
 Natural sources of sulphur dioxide (SO2) include release from volcanoes, oceans, biological decay and forest fires.
 In 1983 the United Nations Environment Programme estimated a figure of between 80 million and 288 million tonnes of sulphur oxides per year.
 Sulphur dioxide emissions also result from combustion of fossil fuels due to varying amounts of sulphur being present in these fuels.
 Lasers are increasingly used in pollution control studies and monitoring the environment.
 Recently a linear relationship between concentration of sulfur dioxide and optical parameter (OP) is established using the Beer-Lambert law [1].
 A precise knowledge of the spectra of sulphur dioxide is very important for accurate measurements involving the passage of a laser beam through this gaseous medium.
-In this work, a free electron laser is considered tuned to 4um.
-The frequency interval in which the propagation of this free electron laser beam is considered, 2523.336 - 2524.727 cm-1, lies in the combination vibration - rotation v1+v3 band of SO2.
-The combination vibration - rotation v_1+v_3 band of SO2 has been recorded under Doppler limited and atmospheric conditions with $3^ 10^{-4}$ cm-1 instrumental resolution using a difference-frequency laser [2].
-The v_1+v_3 band of SO2 is strategically located in the 4 μ m atmospheric window which is convenient for monitoring SO_2 in the air or observing extraterrestrial SO_2 through the atmosphere.
+In this work, a free electron laser is considered tuned to 4μm.
+The frequency interval in which the propagation of this free electron laser beam is considered, 2523.336 - 2524.727 cm-1, lies in the combination vibration - rotation v_1+v_3 band of SO_2 .
+The combination vibration - rotation v_1+v_3 band of SO_2 has been recorded under Doppler limited and atmospheric conditions with $3 10^{-4}$ cm-1 instrumental resolution using a difference-frequency laser [2].
+The v_1+v_3 band of SO2 is strategically located in the 4 μm atmospheric window which is convenient for monitoring SO2 in the air or observing extraterrestrial SO2 through the atmosphere.
 The method used in this work, the quasi-random model [3] of molecular band absorption, is a variant of one of the methods described by Goody and Yung [4].
 In their monograph, Goody and Yung have contrasted the use of random models with the line by-line method, and concluded that in some circumstances the random models might be sufficient, and require much less computer time.
 Infrared transmittances, based on the quasi-random model, have been calculated for H2O and CO2 and the results fitted with experimental measurements [5,6].
-Using this model, simulations of intensities of absorption lines have been done for pbenzoquinone-H4 vapour [7] in the region 17800 - 24900 cm-1, for water vapour [8] around 1.15 μm, and for nitrogen [9] around 575 nm.
+Using this model, simulations of intensities of absorption lines have been done for p-benzoquinone-H4 vapour [7] in the region 17800 - 24900 cm-1, for water vapour [8] around 1.15 μm, and for nitrogen [9] around 575 nm.
 Potential use of this model in developing rapid models for accurately calculating atmospheric transmittances has been indicated [10].
 Simulating the intensities of high-resolution lines of nitrogen around 570 nm, applicability of this model in optics of the atmosphere, especially of the upper atmosphere, has been shown [11].
-Intensities of the high resolution absorption lines of sulphur dioxide are simulated in the frequency interval 2499.0115-2499.9910 cm-1[12].
-The frequency interval under consideration in the present study is another convenient sector in the SO2 spectrum for the investigation of propagation of a laser beam through it.
+Intensities of the high resolution absorption lines of sulphur dioxide are simulated in the frequency intervals 2499.0115-2499.9910 cm-1[12] and 2523.336 - 2524.727 cm-1 [13].
+This work can be treated as extended part of the previous work in the frequency interval 2523.336 - 2524.727 cm-1.
+Here amount of absorbers are taken five times than in earlier work to see the effects.